ThatLinuxGuyYouKnow/Rewards/README.md

 - Main Colour/Background : White
 - Sub Colour/ Highlight: Blue

+* The specific blue used is the Hex convert of the RGB(47 111 163) used on the website
 ### Font

 The font used is 'Plus Jakarta Sans', imported via the Google Fonts package, as it is the font used in the website